Dale of Merchants series

 The objective of the game is to build a complete merchant stall by playing eight stacks of cards in ascending value.
 The first player to do so is the winner.

-After choosing a number of animalfolk decks to play with, the initial player decks are formed by taking one basic card from each of the chosen animalfolk decks.
+After choosing a number of animalfolk decks to play with, each player’s initial deck is formed by taking one of the lowest value cards from each of the chosen animalfolk decks.
 Junk cards are then added until the players’ decks have a total of 10 cards each.

 The rest of the cards in the animalfolk decks are shuffled together to form the market deck.
 During their turn the players are able to purchase cards from the market by paying the appropriate price by using their own cards.
 Purchased cards are placed in the players’ hands.
 As cards leave the market, new ones are drawn from the market deck to replace them.
 Keep in mind that the newest stuff tends to be quite overpriced!